-Your dental practice’s website is no doubt the foundation for your marketing strategy.
+Your dental website is no doubt the foundation for your marketing strategy.
 In a post-COVID world, that foundation may need to be built stronger than before.

-Dental consumer priorities have changed drastically over the past few months, and your website that once generated a steady flow of new patient leads may be less effective (and maybe even turn some patients away) if you fail to adjust accordingly.
+Dental consumer priorities have changed drastically over the past few months, and your dental website marketing that once generated a steady flow of new patient leads may be less effective (and maybe even turn some patients away) if you fail to adjust accordingly.

 Update your text and visual content to be sensitive to the new normal.